-This article has been updated with all of the relevant information for both the 2023 and 2024 tax years.
+This article on the Earned Income Tax Credit (EITC) has been updated with all of the relevant information for the 2024 and 2025 tax years.
 The Earned Income Tax Credit (EITC) is one of the most significant tax credits available in the entire IRS tax code.
 It is also simultaneously one of the most complicated and popular tax credits as well.
 So I thought I should provide readers with a resource on what the Earned Income Tax Credit is, including qualifications, qualified children rules, maximum credit amount, income limits, income tables, calculators, and more.

 What is the Earned Income Tax Credit, or EITC?